 The COVID-19 epidemic has changed how everyone at the University is working.
 Find out what it means for graduate students working on their thesis.

-Access to the University at new COVID-19 alert level 2
+Access to the University at COVID-19 alert level 1

 Continuing your research

-You are now able to come to the University campuses.
+You are welcome at the University campuses.
 We are encouraging all schools to allow their postgraduate research students to return to work in their normal workspace, provided physical distancing is achieved and hygiene principles provided by Mauri Ora (Student Health and Counselling) are implemented.
 Your school will be in contact with you about the specific conditions for your workspace.

 Any questions regarding the minimum resource agreement and whether you can take your computer, screens and computer chairs if you continue to study at home should be directed towards your individual School.

 You should continue to have regular meetings with your supervisor.
 You should discuss with them the challenges that COVID-19 has caused to your research programme and work with them to keep your research on track.

 If you are still affected by the COVID-19 restrictions, for example, you are unable to conduct fieldwork, talk with your supervisor about how you can refocus your research.
 In particular, we do not know when New Zealand and international borders will reopen so research that involves international travel may need to be reworked.
 Work together to make a plan B that leads to a successful thesis, even if the research may look different from your original plan.